1. My Omnivox is blocked. What do I do?

 4. I have failed classes, what should I do?

-- If you have failed 50% or more of the courses (technical refusal case), please contact the student coordinator for your school (by mio or in person) in order to review your progress, explain the impact of your failures and sign a success contract for the continuation of your studies.
+- If you have failed 50% or more of the courses (technical refusal case), please contact the student coordinator of your department (by mio or in person) in order to review your progress, explain the impact of your failures and sign a success contract for the continuation of your studies.

 5. I want to change programs.

 If it is the first semester in the program, first contact the Admissions Department.
-They will be able to assist you and if needed, refer you to the student coordinator for your school.
+They will be able to assist you and if needed, refer you to the student coordinator of your department.

 6. I have questions about my progression chart.